 The Board considers annually whether to undertake an independent effectiveness review by a professional third party.
-No such review was carried out in 2019.
+No such review was carried out in 2020.

 Each year the performance of the Board and its Committees is observed by Deloitte in its capacity as internal auditor to the Society.
 Deloitte comment on the performance in its Annual Conclusion provided under the Audit Charter.
 The Board considers this feedback and acts upon the comments made.
-In its latest report, received during 2019, Deloitte concluded that the Society's Board had an appropriate mix of skills and experience.
+In its latest report, received during 2020, Deloitte concluded that the Society's Board had a strong collective skillset offering appropriate challenge and debate.